I am experiencing stress related to a mass violence incident, natural disaster, other trauma. What are some ways I can support myself?

 The following resources may be helpful:

-• Substance Abuse and Mental Health Services Administration (SAMHSA) Disaster Distress Helpline provides 24/7, 365-day-a-year crisis counseling and support to people experiencing emotional distress related natural or human-caused disasters.
-Call or text 1-800-985-5990
+• Substance Abuse and Mental Health Services Administration (SAMHSA) Disaster Distress Helpline provides 24/7, 365-day-a-year crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.
+Call or text 1-800-985-5990.

 • Visit Substance Abuse and Mental Health Services Administration (SAMHSA) “Incidents of Mass Violence” webpage for information and resources for emotional distress related to the effects of mass violence.